Kanvas33/PostgreSQL-Library/README.md

 # Welcome to my PostgreSQL Library project! <br>
+## Open the file named 'Library.sql' to review the code.

 ## Whether you're a beginner or an advanced user, this project offers a comprehensive guide to PostgreSQL, covering a wide range of topics and exercises to help you master the database system.

-What you will find in this project:
+### What you will find in this project:

 - TABLE CREATIONS
 - RELATIONSHIPS CREATION ( PostgreSQL and SQL Power Architect )